petermr/tigr2ess/installation/INSTALLATION.md

 - installing node

-After you've closed and re-opened your terminal, you'll need to tell nvm to install the latest version of Node, and set it as default:
+After you've closed and re-opened your terminal, you'll need to tell nvm to install the latest version of `Node`, and set it as default:

 >nvm install 7

-Check for the installed node version and enable nvm to use installed node.
+Check for the installed node version and enable `nvm` to use installed node.
 Run following command over terminal.

 >nvm on